 Student Perspective:

-In order to understand how the topic of homelessness is currently being taught in Canadian medical schools, a survey was created to address the current curricular approach towards homelessness, and was sent out to 11 of the 17 Canadian medical schools.
+In order to understand how the topic of homelessness is currently being taught in Canadian medical schools, a survey was created to address the current curricular approach towards homelessness, and was sent out to the 17 Canadian medical schools.
+Of these 17 schools, responses were received from 11.
 All students who had completed at least one year of medical school were eligible to complete the survey and were invited to do so through an online Google form featuring 6 open-response questions.
 A total of 116 survey responses were received and used to analyze approaches to pre-clerkship, clerkship, and overall curricula.

 General Curricula Approach towards Homelessness in Schools: